borkdude/reagami/README.md

 library at this point is that it's small, underengineered and thus suited for educational purposes.

-For a more fully feature version of Reagent in squint, check out [Eucalypt](https://github.com/chr15m/eucalypt).
+For a more fully featured version of Reagent in squint, check out [Eucalypt](https://github.com/chr15m/eucalypt).

 ## Examples